pompeybug/website/src/content/articles/bike-park-life/index.md

 So after four or five months experiencing how they are used for everyday life, do our trialists feel this is a scheme worth persevering with?
 Laura is extremely positive, “I’d be delighted to see more hangars across the city, it’s such a simple way to make cycling more accessible.”

 Eric thinks another 2 or 3 hangars in his street alone is possible, and links this to a way of changing transport in the city.
-“If you extrapolate that across the rest of Portsmouth that would mean hundreds more bike hangers.
+“If you extrapolate that across the rest of Portsmouth that would mean hundreds more bike hangars.
 Cycling would suddenly have a much increased presence on Portsmouth roads.
 They could be integrated in traffic calming road designs, or we could extend the trials on the existing roads by marking cycle spaces to remind motorists of the need to share the roads with cyclists.
 It would be a bold political statement and I hope that our progressive parties take the lead on this.”

 It would seem that Eric’s enthusiasm was justified, as after launching the scheme the council asked residents to register their interest in taking a space in any future hangers installed as a result of a successful trial.
 190 requests were subsequently received in the next six months, a rate of around one per day.
 The image below shows the geographic spread of those requests.
 It’s no surprise that the flat fronted terraced roads in the south of the city were the most popular locations.